charles9861/Civil3D_Automation/ReadMe.md

-Absolutely — I can walk you through **setting up a Visual Studio project to work with the Autodesk Civil 3D API**, and then **linking it to a GitHub repository**.
+# A walk you through **setting up a Visual Studio project to work with the Autodesk Civil 3D API**, and then **linking it to a GitHub repository**.
-We’ll go step-by-step so it’s clear even if you’re new to Visual Studio.
+## We’ll go step-by-step so it’s clear even if you’re new to Visual Studio.

 ---